jisungbin/ComposeInvestigator/documentation/docs/index.md

 If you want to learn about the runtime API, check out our [advanced](advanced.md) page.

+## Caveats

+- Currently, only Restartable Groups with all stable arguments are supported.
+In simple terms, most composables are supported, but some special case composables are not. (#99, #133)

 ## License

 ComposeInvestigator is available under